Why Year-Round Baseball Is A Really Bad Idea For Kids

-Chris Gissell, who played professional baseball for fourteen years and now owns and operates Baseball Dudes, a private training facility for athletes of all ages in Washington State, shared this post with ILTWYP.
+Chris Gissell, who played professional baseball for fourteen years and now owns and operates Baseball Dudes, a private training facility for athletes of all ages in Washington State, shared this with ILTWYP…

 After pitching over 1,500 professional innings and then coaching it for three seasons, I feel I have a good understanding and feel for what it takes, both physically and mentally, to survive long term.